nicmart-dev/linguistnow/README.md

 - **Calendar Integration:** [n8n](https://www.npmjs.com/package/n8n) workflow automation library
 - **Deployment:** Netlify (for front-end), Render (for back-end)

+Note: see design documents in the Wiki [here](https://github.com/nicmart-dev/linguistnow/wiki#software-design-documents) for implementation details.

 ### GitHub folder structure

 For ease of maintenance as a solo developer, I created a single repository for client and server.